 Ag.
 Industrial Technology (formerly Ag.
-Mechanics), is a two-year program, trains students to troubleshoot agricultural equipment as well as introducing them to the business end of the servicing industry.
+Mechanics), is a two-year program that trains students to troubleshoot agricultural equipment as well as introduces them to the business end of the servicing industry.
 Students receive forklift training/certification and also work on Commercial Drivers License (CDL), and can take the written test.
 Students also compete against other schools in FFA competitions for prizes and scholarships.
 Skill areas covered include:

 • Tool shop fundamentals